kostya/simple_rpc/README.md

 ## Client modes

-`SimpleRpc::Client` can work in multiple modes, which is passed as argument `mode` to client:
+`SimpleRpc::Client` can work in multiple modes, you can choose it by argument `mode`:

   - `:connect_per_request`
     Create new connection for every request, after request done close connection.
 Quite slow (because spend time to create connection), but concurrency unlimited (only by OS).
 Good for slow requests.
 Used by default.